-I buy almost everything using Amazon Prime, however you can certainly find these products elsewhere.
-Amazon Tip: Double check the return policy before purchasing.
+I buy almost everything using Amazon Prime (free shipping, duh!), however you can certainly find these products elsewhere.
+Tip: Double check the return policy before purchasing.

 Have a question?
 Leave a comment below and I’d be happy to help in any way I can.